Barunguba / Montague Island: Seals

 The northern tip of the island is the seasonal home to a seal bachelor colony.
 Due to the site's remoteness, it is only possible for visitors to see them from a boat.

 The majority of the seals are Australian fur seals, (Arctocephalus pusillus doriferus), New Zealand fur seals (Arctocephalus forsteri), subantarctic fur seals (Arctocephalus tropicalis) and Australian sea lions (Neophoca cinerea) have also been observed.

 Environmental restoration

 Kikuyu grass is a major weed on the island.
 Originally introduced in the early 19th century to help feed the animals kept by the lighthouse keepers and their families, it has spread to cover most of the south island.
 To control it, NPWS officers poison a section, then burn it, before replanting with help from volunteers.
 In the less accessible areas of the northern and eastern parts, an aerial spraying program is used to manage the kikuyu where it infests shearwater breeding sites.
 The kikuyu is a barrier for the shearwaters and penguins, who cannot penetrate it to move or to burrow.
 Various native species are used to replant areas after the kikuyu grass has been controlled.

 Climate

+Montague Island has a mild oceanic climate (Cfb) with warm summers and mild winters, with moderate rainfall year round.
+Temperatures are heavily moderated by the proximity to the ocean, as shown by the narrow seasonal and diurnal range.
+The island is fairly sunny, featuring 83.3 clear days annually.

+In the arts

+In early October 2024, a show performed by the Djaadjawan Dancers, called Baranguba: A Tale of Noorooma, premiered at the River of Art festival in Batemans Bay.
+The performance combines modern digital technology with traditional dance, and includes animation and visual effects by Duncan Irving.
+Creative director Scott Baker worked with founding members of the dance group: elder Aunty Vivian, who has vivid recollections of the stories of her Walbunja people; her daughter Sharon Mason; and Sharon's daughter Arwyn Landini.
+Djaadjawan Dancers, which was founded in 2015 by Sharon, includes girls and women of several generations from Wallaga Lake, Narooma, and La Perouse.
+The performance tells the story of the mass drowning of almost an entire clan of Yuin people in a storm surge in the 19th century, as they returned to the mainland in their canoes after collecting mutton bird eggs on the island.